 Our story

-It was 2014, and dozens of maimed and injured dogs were bleeding to death in the streets Meserani, Tanzania.
+2014: dozens of maimed and injured dogs lay bleeding to death in the streets of Meserani, Tanzania.

 Four Steps to Freedom founder Phyllis Hutchison was visiting the village of Meserani when she saw, to her horror, that dozens of maimed and injured dogs were dying in pain on the streets.